6hislain/6hislain/README.md

 I am a self-taught software developer, I started coding out of curiosity, I wanted to figure out how mobile apps and websites work.
 I like to spend my free time on web development, tweaking small projects.

-- 🌍  I'm based in Kigali, Rwanda
+- 🌍  I'm based in Alberta, Canada
 - 🖥️  See my portfolio at [6hislain.vercel.app](http://6hislain.vercel.app)
 - ✉️  You can contact me at [ghislainmike80@gmail.com](mailto:ghislainmike80@gmail.com)
 - 🤝  I'm open to collaborating on web development